The best part about the Mediterranean diet

 Healthy fats (avocado, olive oil, nuts)

-🚫 Limit:
+Limit:

-Sugary drinks, sweets, and refined carb
+Sugary drinks, sweets, and refined carbohydrates

 Processed foods and red/processed meats

-Excess alcohol (keep moderate: ≤1 drink/day women, ≤2 men)
+Excess alcohol (keep moderate: ≤1 drink/day for women, ≤2 drinks/day for men)

 ½ plate veggies, ¼ lean protein, ¼ whole grains or starchy foods.